tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

 Get corporation facilities

-Return a corporation's facilities  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Factory_Manager  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/facilities/)
+Return a corporation's facilities  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Factory_Manager

 ### Example